Courage, Values, Healing

 The most powerful instinct we can develop is honesty.
 It’s the only thing that can align us with reality and push us forward in our lives.

 When we listen to honesty, we hear the familiar laundry list of problems in our life.
-The vast majority of us tune out halfway through.
-That’s a mistake because there’s a second list honesty wants to share: Those problems can be solved and your future can be what you want it to be.
+It’s easy to tune out halfway through.
+There’s a second list honesty wants to share: Those problems have solutions.
+Your future can be what you want it to be.
 You are greater than you think.

 Rigorously committed to understanding and facilitating powerful, individualized change